- About Au Pairs

 This is part one is a series of interviews with LCCs and counselors.
 Deb talks with Edina about Matching and how to find the best au pair 'fit' for your family and the Top Most Important Au Pair Qualities to look for when interviewing an au pair.
 If you live in Marin County, CA, you need to read this interview!

-Exclusive Interview with Au Pair Foundation
+Exclusive Interview with Mary Kass, former President of Au Pair Foundation